Manik-Kapil/GoodPulse-EComRetentionStudy/README.md

 ## 1. Organization Overview and Summary

-GoodPulse is a digitally native ecommerce business.
+GoodPulse is a data-driven analytical simulation of a rapidly scaling e-commerce marketplace modeled using the Olist Brazilian e-commerce dataset enriched with marketing data.
+Operating in a competitive digital commerce landscape, GoodPulse serves a diverse customer base across multiple regions and product categories.

 The company operates across multiple acquisition channels and product categories.
 While revenue volume appears strong, preliminary analysis reveals structural challenges in customer retention and lifecycle sustainability.

-The pipeline follows a **Medallion Architecture** in Databricks, progressively refining raw transactional and marketing data through three layers before surfacing insights in Looker.
+The data pipeline follows a **Medallion Architecture** in Databricks, progressively refining raw transactional and marketing data through three layers before surfacing insights in Looker.

 **Executive Summary**
 Core Structural Issue: Extremely Low Repeat Rate